ErnieLG/Projects/Loan_Outcome_Classifier/README.md

 [Data Import Report](./1.%20Import_Data/Import_Data.ipynb)

-I'm using data provided by NathanGeorge on 1.3M observations of Lending Club (https://www.lendingclub.com/) accepted and declined loan requests from the beginning of 2007 to the end of 2018 with 151 features.  (https://www.kaggle.com/wordsforthewise/lending-club)
+I'm using data provided by NathanGeorge on 1.3M observations of Lending Club (https://www.lendingclub.com/) approved loan requests from the beginning of 2007 to the end of 2018 with 151 features.  (https://www.kaggle.com/wordsforthewise/lending-club)

 Lending Club utilizes a loan risk rating system from A to G, with A having the greatest chance of being paid back in full and also having the lowest interest rate: